 Can I Trademark a Username?

 Yes, you can trademark a username.
-If you are using the the username to distinguish a product or service from a market competitor, you can apply for a registered trademark.
+If you are using the username to distinguish a product or service from a market competitor, you can apply for a registered trademark.

 Going Deeper on Trademarking Usernames